 With so many needed repairs at the community center, some might question placing the “fixing the art” as a high priority… but this speaks well to the love of this mural by the community, the importance of the mural from an art history and public art point of view and the importance the federal funding agencies placed on the artwork as a high priority.

 Professional art conservation treatments began in January 2019.
 The wall had dried out by then and had returned to its previously solid condition, a veritable miracle.
 Fine Art Conservation Laboratories was represented on site in Houston, Texas by Scott M. Haskins, Head of Conservation with mural conservator from Santa Fe New Mexico, Julie Stephenson to assist.

 The preservation tasks focused on stopping and setting the flaking, killing the mold and its abatement, then a cleaning helped and the mural was varnished for future protection.
 Minimal restorative retouching (called “inpainting”) was required.
-See the short video below for a quick visual of the work (will be coming shortly).
+See the short video at the end of this article for a quick visual of the work.

 More than just a decoration, this mural represents the community’s heritage, a legacy and teaching tool for future generations.
 It’s a memory trigger, to retell history and personal experiences.
 Its importance to the community in which it was places is huge, but it’s a visual anchor for the State of Texas and the entire nation.
 Indeed, this artwork is a National Treasure.

 In the history of our country, no more heroic work has been done than that performed by woman.
 She not only organized the family but has had to lead the struggles to build a society in which that family could grow.
 She has been the leader in public, rural and informal education… and nothing builds society more than the education of children.